dharmamitra/dharmamitra-guides/README.md

 > *Browser extensions for instant access to Dharmamitra translation and language tools directly from any webpage.*

-**Dharmamitra Language Tools** browser extensions bring the power of Dharmamitra's machine translation and grammatical analysis capabilities directly to your browser, enabling seamless translation and analysis of Sanskrit, Pāli, Tibetan, and Buddhist Chinese texts while browsing the web.
+**Dharmamitra Language Tools** browser extensions bring the power of Dharmamitra's machine translation, grammatical analysis and deep research capabilities directly to your browser, enabling seamless translation and analysis of Sanskrit, Pāli, Tibetan, and Buddhist Chinese texts while browsing the web.

 #### Features